Dr. Brett Geithman

 Dr. Brett Geithman is honored to serve as Larkspur-Corte Madera School District’s Superintendent.
-As a learning leader, he has focused much of his career on personalized learning through inquiry models of instruction such as Cognitively Guided Instruction (CGI) in math, (Columbia) Reading and Writing Workshop, and makerspace.
+As a learning leader, he has focused much of his career on personalized learning through inquiry models of instruction such as Cognitively Guided Instruction (CGI) in math, structured literacy, and engineering.

 Throughout site and district roles, Dr. Geithman has collaborated with students, teachers, parents, administrators, trustees, and community members to continually bring researched best practices into the classroom to enhance student academics and wellness.
 He believes all children can learn at high levels and has collaborated with Dr. Jo Boaler, Stanford University, on a grades 5-12 mathematics study on growth mindset.

 He served as the Assistant Superintendent of Educational Services from 2014-2017 and Executive Director of Human Resources from 2013-2014 for Manhattan Beach Unified School District.
-From 2008 to 2013 he was a Long Beach Unified School District Principal at Alvarado Elementary, a teaching and demonstration school for (Columbia) Reading and Writing Workshop.
+From 2008 to 2013 he was a Long Beach Unified School District Principal at Alvarado Elementary, a teaching and demonstration school for structured literacy.

 Dr. Geithman is an ACSA Certified Leadership Coach and has developed and facilitated educator professional development workshops for schools and districts throughout the country on workshop teaching, leadership, technology, personalized learning, and sustaining the Cotsen fellowship.
 Additionally, he was an adjunct professor at California State University, Long Beach in the Doctor of Education and Master's in Educational Administration programs, as well as the University of Southern California’s Master of Arts in Teaching program.